-Special Districts Association of Oregon (SDAO) and Special Districts Insurance Services (SDIS) are pleased to announce that we have partnered with Oregon State Fire Fighters Council to offer an employee assistance program (EAP) to all career professional fire fighters in the state of Oregon free of charge.
+Special Districts Association of Oregon (SDAO) and Special Districts Insurance Services (SDIS) are pleased to announce that we are offering an employee assistance program (EAP) to all career professional fire fighters, 911 dispatchers and police officers employed with our SDIS member districts free of charge.

 This EAP is offered through Public Safety EAP A division of ESI and is specifically designed for emergency responders and fire professionals.
 The program offers up to six in-person counseling sessions per year and utilizes mental health professionals that specialize in fire and EMS issues.

 Please review the program flyer explaining the benefits offered as well as a flyer with information about how to access services.
 We encourage you to use these to communicate with your career professional fire fighters about this new opportunity.
 Public Safety EAP has also developed a great video explaining the benefits available.

 Your district's career professional fire fighters and their dependents have immediate access to these program services and benefits.
 There is no waiting period.
 If help is needed, all it takes is a simple phone call to 1-888-327-1060 or visit online at PublicSafetyEAP.com.

 Volunteers and administrative staff can be added to the program for $14.27 per volunteer/employee per year.
 Please download the enrollment form.

 **Public Safety EAP now offers 18 new coaching programs as part of their employee development benefits.
 They have also added new self-help resources to bring the total to over 25,000.
 Please view the ESI Benefits brochure for more information.**